Samantha Crapnell - Counselling, Clinical Supervision and Coaching

 Photos & videos

-The initial consultation which lasts around 30 minutes is free of charge and carries no obligation.
+The initial consultation which lasts up to 60 minutes is free of charge and carries no obligation.

 Subsequent sessions cost £35.00 per 60 minute session, paid at or in advance of the session.